Skip to main content

 Five-Year Reviews of the 2012 RWQC

-EPA is required by the Beaches Environmental Assessment and Coastal Health (BEACH) Act amendments to the Clean Water Act (CWA) section 304(a)(9)(B) to conduct reviews every five years of EPA’ Recreational Water Quality Criteria (RWQC).
-In conducting these reviews EPA considers several factors, such as the availability and evaluation of new science, the review of information related to the underlying science used to develop the RWQC, additional implementation support needs, and perceived barriers to state adoption.
+The EPA is required by the BEACH Act amendments to CWA section 304(a)(9)(B) to conduct reviews every five years of the agency's RWQC.
+In conducting these reviews, the EPA considers several factors, such as the availability and evaluation of new science, the review of information related to the underlying science used to develop the RWQC, additional implementation support needs, and perceived barriers to state adoption.
 An important goal of these reviews is to document the assessment of whether revisions to the current RWQC are necessary.

 • Five-Year Reviews of EPA’s RWQC